Rays push winning streak to 7, beat O's 10-1 for sweep - WHIZ News

 Rays: Cash said RHP Michael Wacha (right hamstring tightness) threw well in a session Wednesday and could be activated this weekend.
 “It’s probably fair to assume we’d like to have him back in some scenario over this upcoming Toronto series,” Cash said.

-Orioles: Hyde said OF Anthony Santander (left ankle sprain) is expected to be activated Friday. … RHP Dillon Tate (left hamstring strain) will begin throwing off a mound in the next few days and is about two weeks from returning. … RHP Mac Sceroler (shoulder tendinitis) is throwing multiple innings to hitters at extended spring training
+Orioles: Hyde said OF Anthony Santander (left ankle sprain) is expected to be activated Friday. … RHP Dillon Tate (left hamstring strain) will begin throwing off a mound in the next few days and is about two weeks from returning. … RHP Mac Sceroler (shoulder tendinitis) is throwing multiple innings to hitters at extended spring training. … Baltimore optioned OF Ryan McKenna to Triple-A Norfolk after the game.
+The rookie is hitting .214 with no homers and one RBI in 28 at-bats.

 UP NEXT